If you're considering booking with us, or just want more information, we're happy to answer all your questions and get you set up.

 A great thing about visiting Niseko is that there is a quite substantial expat population from tattoo-accepting countries like Australia, New Zealand and the UK and there are a lot of international visitors each year.
 This means local onsens have begun to learn about Western tattoos and relaxed their rules about them so it can be one of the best places in Japan to onsen if you do have tattoos.
 However if you're unsure, always be sure to just ask the staff if you're okay to enter and you'll be fine most of the time.

 Although onsens are visited to keep healthy rejuvenate the body, there are also a few risks if you're not careful.
 Firstly, don't stay in the onsen for too long - generally speaking 30-40 minutes total is enough time to reap the benefits of the mineral rich water and not overdo it.
-Take breaks when you need it by resting on the edge out of the heat of the water and if the onsen is especially hot, don't push yourself.
-Many people report feeling dizzy or nauseous their first few times after going to an onsen, and this is usually because of dehydration or overheating from staying in too long.
+Take breaks when you need to by resting on the edge out of the heat of the water and if the onsen is especially hot, don't push yourself.
+Many people report feeling dizzy or nauseous after their first few times after going to an onsen, and this is usually because of dehydration or overheating from staying in too long.

 Also be careful with alcohol before or after going to an onsen - it's dehydrating nature can exacerbate negative symptoms of extended onsen time and make potential dizziness or nausea worse.

 Since onsens can be a regular part of a Japanese person's weekly routine, it's often a communal place and somewhere to have a chat with people.
-Of course like every Japanese public area, talking and socialising should be realtively quiet and calm so the tranquility of the space isn't ruined but silence is by no means necessary.
+Of course like every Japanese public area, talking and socialising should be relatively quiet and calm so the tranquility of the space isn't ruined but silence is by no means necessary.
 Feel free to strike up a conversation if you like or have a chat with friends and family, but don't get too rowdy.
-There are also often places where you can get food, a beer or sake or relax in massage chairs and tatami mats in an onsen complex, and these are also good places to meet people and talk.
+There are also often places where you can get food, beer or sake or relax in massage chairs and tatami mats in an onsen complex, and these are also good places to meet people and talk.

 For obvious reasons, pictures are forbidden in bathing areas so keep your respectful hat (or folded onsen towel in this case) on it stays a comfortable place for everyone.